MicrosoftDocs/power-platform/power-platform/admin/how-field-security-affects-synchronization-between-outlook.md

 7. Choose **Publish All Customizations**.

-   John also secured the following Contact fields so they won't appear in model-driven apps in Dynamics 365: ftpsiteurl, governmentid
+   John also secured the following Contact fields so they won't appear in customer engagement apps: ftpsiteurl, governmentid

 ### Create and configure a field security profile
  John creates a field security profile and assigns sales team members to the profile.